 How popular is the baby name Alfredo in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Alfredo and check out all the blog posts that mention the name Alfredo.
+Plus, check out all the blog posts that mention the name Alfredo.

 I wish this one were a joke.
 Alas, it is not.

 I’ve found three people with the unfortunate name Meconium.
 One got Meconium as a first name, two got it as a middle.

 1. Meconium Lock, born in Texas is 1931:

 2. Willie Meconium Cage, born in Texas in 1933: